AGralin/March_Madness/README.md

 - **Contracts Wizard (template for creating smart contracts):**
     - https://docs.openzeppelin.com/contracts/4.x/wizard

--**NCAA Website:**
+- **NCAA Website:**
     -https://www.ncaa.com/scoreboard/basketball-men/d1

 Examples of the application or results:

 Summary of the analysis/Next Steps:
 - Address the following questions: Does an oracle make a smart contract more trustworthy to players?
 Or more vulnerable to hacks and people would prefer the contract owner distribute winnings?
-- Add metadata using IPFS
+- Add metadata using Ipfs
 - Research the legality - both for sports betting and crypto.
 Need legal opinions.
 - Launch DApp

 Note: Video of app? - Adam

 ---
 Presentation: https://docs.google.com/presentation/d/1meHhTFnapBm_1EzukVolUBrP-xQTg6g2/edit?usp=share_link&ouid=112227308253472634696&rtpof=true&sd=true